 - No valid Will?
 The Rules of Intestacy in England and Wales.

 - Deed of Variation Enquiry.

 - Probate Help Fees

 Please use the form below to ask for our Free Probate Guide and any information you may require and we will email it to you at the earliest possible moment.
 This email address is monitored as far as possible out of office hours too.
 Do ring us during office hours.
 Please note that we only email documents.

 We may ring to make sure the free probate guide arrived and to see if we can help in any way.
 If you have no questions and you don’t need help, that is fine.
-As a firm of probate brokers, we’re always happy to give a few minutes free general guidance, to point you in the right direction to a suitable professional adviser.
+As a firm of probate brokers, we’re always happy to give a few minutes of free general guidance, to point you in the right direction to a suitable professional adviser, should you need one.
 Please be aware that we cannot ourselves offer specific advice.
-If you need more than one guide, just add a note. – Register a Death
+If you need more than one guide, just add a note.

 Planning ahead guides.

 As well as our Free Probate Guide, it is a sensible precaution to plan ahead for the inevitable.
 We have a number of planning videos you may find of interest.